cs1302uga/cs1302-tutorials/algo-analysis.md

    * What is `S(n)` if the units are bytes?
 Without loss of generality, we'll assume that `init` is initially supplied a value of `0`.
-     To answer this question, let's first consider how much memory the array itself takes and use that as a starting amount for `S(n)`:
+     To answer this question, let's first consider how much memory the string itself takes and use that as a starting amount for `S(n)`:

      ```